doc4d/docs/docs/code-editor/write-class-method.md

 ### Navigational keyboard shortcuts

-Standard keyboard shortcuts to navigate the code are available in 4D's Method editor.
+Standard keyboard shortcuts to navigate the code are available in 4D's Code Editor.

 **Note:** Under Mac OS, substitute the **Command** key for the **Ctrl** key (Windows).